Data Governance

 Understanding its scope is essential for maintaining compliance and identifying which data protection measures your business needs to implement, as outlined in the GDPR compliance checklist.

-How does GDPR benefit the Consumer?
+How Does GDPR Benefit the Consumer?

 The regulation makes it much harder for organizations to buy or trade consumer contact data without a good business reason.
 The benefit for the consumer is that fewer uninvited organizations reach out to them.
 An indirect benefit is less SPAM because organizations need to get permission to collect customer data in advance.